capythulhu/issue-mafia/README.md

 ├─ ...
 ```

-In that case, the base command can be executed recursively and issue-mafia will automatically search for repositories in sub-folders:
+In that case, the base command can be executed using the `--recursive` flag, and issue-mafia will automatically search for repositories in sub-folders:

 ```
 cd my-repos